 EVA = EBIT * (1 - tax_rate) - (Invested capital * WACC)

-Let’s calculate the Economic Value Added of a hypothetical manufacturing company M Corp Inc.
+Let's calculate the Economic Value Added by a hypothetical manufacturing company M Corp Inc.

 The net profit after tax generated by the company equals $80,000.